incentivebeats/pso_pc/README.md

 I am currently playing Phantasy Star Online Ver 2 on PC using 4k resolution and high color contrast in Arch Linux.
 This is every step I took to get my game working.

-Notes on creating a WINEPREFIX: If you're not familiar with now Wine and Linux works, think of your WINEPREFIX as a psuedo sandboxed windows layer specific for your game.
+Notes on creating a WINEPREFIX: If you're not familiar with how Wine and Linux works, think of your WINEPREFIX as a psuedo sandboxed windows layer specific for your game.
 This way, when you install things like `dsound` it won't interfere with your other Wine prefixes for other games.

 For sections that say `/your/path/to/prefix`, this a path you will determine.
 For example, you could make it `/home/replace_me_with_your_username/pso_pc` or if you prefer XDG you can make it something like `/home/replace_me_with_your_username/.local/share/pso_pc`

-Notes on macOS: I do not have much experience with macOS, however I assume that since it's Unix and supports Wine the steps *might* be similar.
-If you are on macOS and this method works for you, please feel free to let me know.

 Create WINEPREFIX
 ```